locnnil/env-injector/README.md

 This snap is a PoC for the `env-exporter` program.

-`env-exporter` is a program that can dinamically load snap options into environment variables
+`env-exporter` is a program that can dynamically load snap options into environment variables

 To build it: